Monulph/Monulph.github.io/README.md

 Raidbound has been that outlet and seems to be coming together however complex I am making it.

 What Raidbound is:
-Raidbound is a threat-based (Everquest) atb combat system (Chrono Trigger) with deep itemization (Binding of Isaac) and comlex mapping (Slay the Spire) all in one experience.
+Raidbound is a Raid Command Roguelite.
+It pulls from many genre's including threat-based (Everquest) atb combat system (Chrono Trigger) with deep itemization (Binding of Isaac) and comlex mapping (Slay the Spire) all in one experience.

 My goal:
 Right now I am trying to polish Raidbound into a fun experience for myself.
 Once I have the first 2 acts into an engaging experience with long replayability I will be satisfied.